Rules & Costs | Design | Check Your Design | Choose Your Color | Submit Your Design | Pick Up Your Print

 Design Specs: Work in millimeters, not inches.

 Scale: Be aware of the final size of the object you will be printing.
 Think about how large the final print will be.
 Don’t put too much geometry in a spot that will only be a few millimeters across.
-Our 3D printers have limited printing areas, so scale your work accordingly.
+Our 3D printers have a limited printing area, so scale your work accordingly.
 In the email that you send in, give a size indication in millimeters of the dimensions of the object.
 Designs should be scaled to those dimensions.
 We are unable to print objects that take more than 8 hours.

 - Ultimaker S5: 330 mm (L) x 240 mm (W) x 300 mm (H)